sithongfatt/ICT3102_PRT/README.md

 ## System Architecture

-The following system architecture diagram will give a high level view of how the three main components of the application will interact with one another.
+The following system architecture diagram will give a high level view of how the four main components of the application will interact with one another.

 <p align="center">
   <img src="images/ReplacedArchitectureDiagram.JPG" alt="Logo" width="800" height="400">